gausby/ecoule/documentation/building-an-ecoute-data-handler.md

         return (new DataHandler(config));
     };

-Any query language builder can be used, but if an object is passed, Écoute will use its own, which is Pursuit.
+Any query language builder can be used, but if an object is passed, Écoule will use its own, which is Pursuit.

 ## The `execute`-Function